 Where we stand

-AFSP recognizes that increasing awareness of and access to mental health and suicide prevention resources, both on and off campus, is a crucial step toward improving student health and well-being and to reducing suicide.
+AFSP recognizes that increasing awareness of and access to mental health and suicide prevention resources, both on and off-campus, is a crucial step toward improving student health and well-being and reducing suicide.
 Students, faculty, and staff should be notified at least annually of what resources are available and how to access them.
-Furthermore, AFSP encourages college and universities to develop and implement policies and procedures for how to support students experiencing a mental health condition or suicidal crisis and to make those policies widely known and available to all students, faculty, and staff, to both improve access as well as encourage help-seeking.
+Furthermore, AFSP encourages colleges and universities to develop and implement policies and procedures for how to support students experiencing a mental health condition or suicidal crisis and to make those policies widely known and available to all students, faculty, and staff, to both improve access as well as encourage help-seeking.